Skip to content

 Write operations

-TransitionIssue (used by handoff_state and in_progress_state) and CommentIssue (used by tracker.comments.*) require write access:
+TransitionIssue (used by handoff_state and in_progress_state) and CommentIssue (used by tracker.comments.*) require write access.

 • Classic scopes: write:jira-work